 Covers theoretical foundations of generalist social work practice with individuals and families.
 Theories of Human Behavior and Social Environment (HBSE) will be applied to practice of assessment, goal-setting, intervention, termination and practice evaluation.
 Special attention given to intervention with diverse and vulnerable populations.
 Problem-solving process is learned that will also be applied to practice with groups, organizations and communities.
 May be taken concurrently with SWK 335 Interviewing.
 Minimum grade of "C" for social work majors.
 Prerequisite: SWK 305 Human Behavior in the Social Environment, or permission.

 Provides a review of the historical development and philosophical basis of social work’s response to those in need and of social welfare policy.
 Examines the current welfare system to enable students to develop beginning practice skills in the construction, analysis and implementation of social welfare policy at local, state and national levels.
 Prepares students to effectively utilize social policy as a generalist social worker.
 Minimum grade of "C" for social work majors.
 Prerequisites: SWK 281 Introduction to Social Work, POL 213 American National Government or POL 214 State and Local Government, and an introductory, microeconomics or macroeconomics course.

-- As an inclusive, Christ-centered university, we at Spring Arbor University Online believe Jesus Christ to be the very first social worker.
+As an inclusive, Christ-centered university, we at Spring Arbor University Online believe Jesus Christ to be the very first social worker.
 While there was no name for social work at the time, Jesus organized his mission around the human issues of love, charity, aiding the suffering and elevating the downtrodden.
-It’s a message we can all learn from and follow as we aspire to help the diverse range of individuals, families, groups, organizations and communities at risk to social and economic injustices and discrimination.
+It’s a message we can all learn from and follow as we aspire to help the diverse range of individuals, families, groups, organizations and communities at risk of social and economic injustices and discrimination.

 - Developmental disabilities services